Sudhiksha16/GigGuardian-AI/README.md

 └ demo-video
     └ video-link.txt
 ```
+---

-## System Workflow
+## System Workflow Diagram

 ![Workflow](docs/workflow-diagram.png)

+---

 ## System Architecture

 ![Architecture](docs/architecture-diagram.png)

+---

 ## Expected Impact
 GigGuardian AI aims to provide financial stability for gig workers by protecting them from income loss caused by unpredictable external disruptions.

-This system can improve the resilience of the gig economy while ensuring fair compensation for workers.
+By automating risk detection, claim triggering, and payouts, the platform reduces financial uncertainty for gig workers and strengthens the resilience of the gig economy.